New look at AdS black holes with conformal scalar hair: Black hole solutions: case

 The behaviour of the metric functions $\Omega$ and $H$ in the exterior region $\Delta>0$ and up to the convergence radius is depicted in figures~\ref{fig_AdS3_Om} and \ref{fig_AdS3_H}.
 The former indicates that (at least for certain choices of the integration constants) the convergence of the series breaks down near conformal infinity, where $\Omega$ blows up.
 The latter shows that $H$ is regular and enables one to identify a photon sphere \cite{ClaVirEll01,VirEll02} at the local minimum (see section~\ref{subsec_confK}).
 Furthermore, having determined the $r$-dependence of $H$, one can compute the angular radius of the black hole shadow~\eqref{shadow} for a static observer at any $r=r_O>a_0$ (within the convergence radius).

 Form a physical viewpoint, however, it is more interesting to characterize the dependence of $H$ as a function of the Schwarzschild radial coordinate $\rho$ (cf.~\eqref{metric_Schw}, \eqref{transf_Schw}) in the exterior region $\rho>a_0$, which is done in figure~\ref{fig_AdS3_H(rho)}.
 First, this enables one to identify the physical radius $\rho_{ps}$ of a photon sphere.
 While for vacuum black holes the ratio between $\rho_{ps}$ and the mass $M$ is exactly 3 (and thus independent of $\Lambda$, cf. \cite{StuHle99,ClaVirEll01} and section~\ref{subsec_SchwAdS}, and \cite{Hilbert24} for the case $\Lambda=0$), our findings indicate that the effect of the scalar hair is to make $\rho_{ps}/M$ smaller, at least in the considered region of the parameter space (cf. table~\ref{tab_values}, where the choice $a_0=1$ means a unit horizon radius; the definition of $M$ is discussed below in the rest of this section).
-It can be further noticed that the general upper and lower bounds on $\rho_{ps}$ discussed in \cite{Hod13,CveGibPop16,LuLyu20,Hod20,YangLu20,Chakraborty21} are indeed fulfilled.
-For comparison, let us observe that the photon sphere of both the BBMB and MTZ black holes is located at $\rho_{ps}=2M$ (cf.~\cite{ClaVirEll01,TomShiIzu17} for the BBMB case).\footnote{In the case $\Lambda=0$, photon spheres and shadows of black holes with a constant conformal scalar field \cite{DotGleMar08,NadVanZer08,AnaMae10,Astorino13} have been studied in \cite{Khodadietal20}.
+It can be further noticed that the general upper and lower bounds on $\rho_{ps}$ discussed in \cite{Hod13,CveGibPop16,LuLyu20,Hod20,YangLu20,Chakraborty21} are indeed fulfilled.\footnote{It should be emphasized, however, that references \cite{Hod13,CveGibPop16,LuLyu20,Hod20,YangLu20,Chakraborty21} typically assume the weak or even the dominant energy conditions, which can be violated in certain spacetime regions by a black hole sourced by a conformal scalar field (see appendix~\ref{app_energy} for more details).
+Nevertheless, since the same bounds as obtained \cite{Hod13,CveGibPop16,LuLyu20,Hod20,YangLu20,Chakraborty21} appear to be satisfied also here, it would be interesting if those proofs could be extended to cover also the case of a conformal scalar field -- however, this goes beyond the scope of the present paper.} For comparison, let us observe that the photon sphere of both the BBMB and MTZ black holes is located at $\rho_{ps}=2M$ (cf.~\cite{ClaVirEll01,TomShiIzu17} for the BBMB case).\footnote{In the case $\Lambda=0$, photon spheres and shadows of black holes with a constant conformal scalar field \cite{DotGleMar08,NadVanZer08,AnaMae10,Astorino13} have been studied in \cite{Khodadietal20}.
 For more general asymptotically flat hairy black holes, a bound on the size of the ``hairosphere'' was obtained in \cite{NunQueSud96} and related to the size of the photon sphere in \cite{Hod11}, cf. also \cite{GhoSkSar23,IshMatIon24}.
 Some results for the case $\Lambda\neq0$ can be found in \cite{CaiJi98,IshMatIon24}.}